 22. Slot the aluminium chassis back onto the fan chassis.
 Put the 3 crosshead screws back into the chassis.

 22. CLEAN THE GPU.
 Use the Degreasing Spray to clean the thermal paste 'gunk' off the GPU chip.
-(If you can't get teh Coldklene spray, then WD40 spray is safe to use, despite what some people say)
+(If you can't get the Coldklene spray, then WD40 spray is perfect to use, despite what some people say)

 This is the biggest visible chip on the motherboard.
 Then, you need to paste the GPU chip on the motherboard with thermal paste.